com-480-data-visualization/geo-viz/README.md

 - [Word Population Dataset by Sourav Banerjee](https://www.kaggle.com/datasets/iamsouravbanerjee/world-population-dataset)
 - [Average Monthly surface temperature (1940-2024) by Samith Chimminiyan](https://www.kaggle.com/datasets/samithsachidanandan/average-monthly-surface-temperature-1940-2024)

-We complement these three datasets with the table Number of World Heritage properties inscribed by each State Party (168) from the [UNESCO website](https://whc.unesco.org/en/list/stat) that was extracted and converted to the CSV file uwh_by_country.csv.
+We complement these three datasets with the two tables on UNESCO World Heritage properties.
+The first one comes from the [UNESCO website](https://whc.unesco.org/en/list/stat) and was extracted and converted to the CSV file uwh_by_country.csv.
+The second one is an XML file also from the UNESCO website available [here](https://whc.unesco.org/en/list/xml).

 Here is a brief description of each CSV file that we will use: